bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 ## **depth-first**
 starting the test execution from highest risk level

+## **experience-based testing**
+testing which relies on tester's past experiences, skills and intuition &rarr; useful for detecting test cases which can easily slip through rigid test methodologies

 ## **functional testing**
 evaluates the functions that a component or system should perform, checking the functional completeness, correctness and appropriateness